Jiggins/mu-cs401-f2015/lecture-18.md

 +In general matrix decomposition is the factorization of a matrix into a product of matrices.
 In particular we talk about non-negative matrix factorization(NMF), that is we factorize a matrix into two matrices such that all three matrices are element wise non-negative.

 +Many problems can be rephrased as matrix decomposition and thus it is a handy tool to have in the machine learning shed.

++Data sets such as images etc. fall into the line of fire of NMF

 ###Example
 ___